rishabhgokhe/birthday-wisher/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 <!-- about-me.md-start -->
-## About Me
+## 🚀 About Me

-Hey there!
-I'm Rishabh Gokhe, a passionate full-stack developer 🚀.
+Hi there!
+I'm Rishabh Gokhe, a full-stack developer passionate about building scalable, real-time, and user-friendly applications.
+I focus on crafting seamless digital experiences using modern technologies like WebSockets, React, and Node.js.

-I love working on Web Development, Android Apps, and DSA. one more test
+I enjoy exploring new ideas, experimenting with emerging tech, and collaborating with like-minded developers.
+Whether it's web development, UI/UX design, or optimizing performance, I'm always excited to push boundaries and create impactful solutions.

+### My Vision

+I believe technology should be intuitive, efficient, and accessible.
+My goal is to develop applications that enhance communication, productivity, and user experience.
+From real-time interactions to automation, I strive to build solutions that make a difference.

+Feel free to reach out—always open to discussions, collaborations, and learning from fellow developers! 🚀
 <!-- about-me.md-end -->

 ## Getting Started